 Parks are perfect spots for both private and public special events.
 From family gatherings to city events, nothing beats a park, especially when they’re strategically outfitted to include space for various entertainment opportunities.
 Both kids and adults need places where they can play sports, gather with friends and family, go on a date, or relax.

-While most community parks include shelters that protect picnickers from the elements, some additional features with entertainment potential include:
+While most community parks include shelters that protect picnickers from the elements, some additional park amenities ideas with entertainment potential include:

 - Covered and open eating areas